neuroforgede/nfcompose/README.md

 bash setup_playground.sh
 ```

-You can now access the playground in your browser:
+You can now access the playground in your browser using the credentials `admin`/`admin`:

 # Use cases